 The Vizio 46-inch 5.1.4 F6 isn't that much better than the Vizio 36-inch 5.1.2 F6 soundbar.
 Their performances are quite similar, but the 5.1.4 soundbar setup has two additional up-firing speakers on the surround satellites.
 We also measured a bit more compression on the 46-inch model, although we don't expect most people to notice this.
 However, the 46-inch 5.1.4 F6 has a better overall surround performance.
 For most people, the 36-inch will offer better value.

 The JBL Bar 9.1 is a better 5.1.4 setup than the Vizio SB46514-F6.
-While both soundbars are well-built, the JBL is a bit more balanced and while it can't get as loud as the Vizio, it has less thumping and compression artifacts at max volume.
+While both soundbars are well-built, the JBL is a bit more balanced.
 It also has a significantly better THD and surround performance.
 There are also more physical inputs so it supports more audio formats, and you can even stream music to it using Apple AirPlay.
 Some users may prefer the completely wireless satellite speakers too.
 However, the Vizio has a better height performance and its companion app can control all of the bar's features, which is nice.

 The Samsung HW-Q90R is a better soundbar than the Vizio SB46514-F6.
 Its overall performance outclasses Vizio's across the board.
 It has better bass performance, a slightly wider sounding soundstage, better performance at max volume, which is also louder than the Vizio's.
 On the other hand, the SB46514-F6 has dedicated surround speakers that have a better overall performance, as the localization of surround objects is discrete.